MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ## Install Microsoft Connected Cache on Windows

-Installing Microsoft Connected Cache on your Windows machine is a straightforward process.
+Installing MCC on your Windows machine is a straightforward process.
 A PowerShell script performs the following tasks:

 -   Installs the Azure CLI